 It’s been said many times before: people need to find a way to communicate with each other in order to enhance their sexual experience.
 It’s certainly true during oral sex.
 The receiving partner needs to let the giving partner know what feels best.
 Acknowledging at the beginning that making adjustments is normal and fun will be helpful and less damaging to one’s self-esteem.
-You might find that saying what feels good works well or you might prefer not to speak but to indicate your likes and dislikes in other ways.
-This could include making sounds or using your hands to move the person to another place on your body.
+You might find that saying what feels good works well, or you might prefer not to speak but rather to indicate your likes and dislikes in other ways.
+This could include making sounds or using your hands to help guide move the person to another place on your body.

 ORGASM AND WOMEN